-Welcome to Early Modern Low Countries (EMLC), a multidisciplinary open access journal dedicated to the study of the early modern Low Countries.
-We publish state-of-the-art scholarship on any aspect of the turbulent history and vibrant culture of the region from about 1500 to 1830 from a variety of perspectives.
+Early Modern Low Countries (EMLC) is a leading multidisciplinary, peer-reviewed, open access journal dedicated to the study of the early modern Low Countries.
+We publish state-of-the-art scholarship on any aspect of the turbulent history of this region between 1500 and 1830, from a variety of perspectives.

-EMLC has its origins in a cooperation between two leading journals on the Low Countries, De Zeventiende Eeuw and De Achttiende Eeuw.
-Please visit the most recent issues of DZE here; the remainder of the archive can be found here.
-The archive of DAE can be found here.
+EMLC appears in two annual installments.
+The journal has its origins in a cooperation between two former journals on the Low Countries, De Zeventiende Eeuw and De Achttiende Eeuw.
+You can visit the archives of DZE here and those of DAE here.

 Divided by Death?
 Staging Mortality in the Early Modern Low Countries

 Edited by Isabel Casteels, Louise Deschryver, and Violet Soen